rasmusab/officialcocktails/officialcocktails.com/content/cocktails/trinidad_sour.md

 ![](/cocktail-images/trinidad_sour.jpeg)

-## Directions for how to make a Trinidad sour
+## Directions for how to make the Trinidad sour

 1. Add 4.5 cl of Angostura bitters to a cocktail shaker.
 2. Measure and pour 3 cl of orgeat syrup into the shaker.